 Learn How to Appreciate the Journey Aboard These 7 Train Vacations in the USA

 Train trips are constantly romanticized in movies, TV and even music, from westerns to train heists to love stories.
-Despite the fact that the US is no longer in the golden age of rail travel, trains still hold a level of sentimentality due to their history.
+Despite the fact that the United States is no longer in the golden age of rail travel, trains still hold a level of sentimentality due to their history.

 Whether you’re looking to explore the country on a train trip across the USA or just enjoy the old-timey feeling of dining in a restored rail car, these are some of the best train rides in the USA.

 California Zephyr (Amtrak): Chicago, IL to Emeryville, CA